lglanville/Pyservica/README.md

 Python library and command line scripts for building Preservica V6 Submission Information packages (SIPs).
-Preservica 6 has a flexible data model but few tools that can take advantage of it.
-Use cases such as ingesting files with pre-existing checksums and appending multiple content objects to single representations require building XIP metadata outside of Preservica's existing tools.
+Preservica 6 has a flexible data model but few client side tools that take advantage of it.
+Use cases such as ingesting files with pre-existing checksums and appending multiple content objects to single representations requires building XIP metadata outside of Preservica's existing tools.
+This package aims to do that in a way that's flexible and scalable for anyone with basic Python scripting knowledge.

 ## Installation
 Eventually I will package this properly.
 For now, clone and use within the repo directory.

 ## Usage
 siplib.py is the central library.
 The Sip class inherits from zipfile.ZipFile.
 On initilisation, this class creates an empty zipfile and a root node for XIP metadata.
-Methods then write content to the zipfile in a structure that Preservica can then interpret on ingest.
+Methods can then be used to build the SIP hierarchy, add identifiers and metadata and write content to the zipfile in a structure that Preservica can then interpret on ingest.
 The serialise() method finally writes xml metadata once the sip structure has been finalised.

 API documentation is in the API directory.